bharathp53/CLOUD-STORAGE-SETUP/README.md

 3. CONFIGURE ACCESS PERMISSIONS
 4. VERIFY ACCESS

-i briefly explained in the setup file
+I briefly explained in the setup file
 ## EXAMPLE FILES UPLOADED

 The following example files were uploaded to the S3 bucket: